You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 1. Create and Verify Your Google Business Profile

-When you think about learning how to improve your local SEO to benefit your business, you likely focus on getting your website to rank in Google’s results using various content and keyword strategies.
+When you think about improving your local SEO, you likely focus on getting your website to rank in Google’s results using various content and keyword strategies.
 With local SEO and Google Business Profiles, there’s a bit of a twist.

-What many people don’t realize is that the information does not come from the business’s website… it comes from its Google Business Profile page.
+What many people don’t realize is that this information does not come from the business’s website.
+It comes from its Google Business Profile.
 If you don’t have a Google Business Profile set up and verified, you are missing out on a valuable opportunity to get in front of local customers.

 Google Business Profiles are free and they take about 20 minutes to create.
-Click here to learn more and get set up today.
+Click here to get set up today.

-2. Check For & Remove Any Duplicate Google Profiles
+2. Check for and Remove Any Duplicate Google Profiles

-The problem with this is Google hates duplicate content in their search results.
-Google wants to provide the most accurate search experience for its users, and if a user sees the same information twice, it is a waste of Google’s resources.
+The problem is Google hates duplicate content in their search results.
+Google wants to provide the most accurate search experience for its users, and if a user sees the same information twice, it’s a waste of Google’s resources.
 Creating duplicate listings is against Google’s terms and can affect your ability to rank in results.

 Categories

 Setting your profile up with relevant categories is a critical step to improving your rankings.
-Categories are like sections of the Yellow Pages.
-The more sections you are in, the more likely your business information is to get in front of prospects.
+Categories are how Google matches your business to what people are searching for.
+The more relevant categories you select, the more likely your business information is to get in front of prospects.

 Description

-You can add up to 750 characters of text in your Google profile, and we recommend taking full advantage of this by adding a detailed description of your business, products/services, and geographic focus.
+You can add up to 750 characters of text in your Google profile, and we recommend taking full advantage of this by adding a detailed description of your business, products or services, and geographic focus.

 Google also allows you to add detailed blurbs about specific products and services.
 We recommend filling out these sections as well.